justinduckett/portfolio/bike-share-pipeline.md

 - Automated Testing: I configured assertions to check for "bad data."
 If a duplicate station ID or a blank value is detected, it is flagged before it ever reaches the dashboard.
 - Documentation: I defined table schemas and descriptions directly in the code, creating a self-updating data dictionary.

+_(Caption: Visualized Dataform DAG showing the flow from raw staging tables to cleaned, tested models)_

 **5\.
-Serverless Scheduling & Automation (GitHub Actions):**
+Serverless Scheduling & Orchestration (Cloud Scheduler):**

-Instead of deploying heavy, expensive orchestration servers (like Apache Airflow), I utilized a lightweight, 100% serverless approach to keep costs at zero.
+To guarantee the pipeline runs precisely on time, I implemented a 100% Google Cloud-native serverless architecture.
-- GitHub Actions acts as a timer, waking up every 4 hours to run the Python ingestion script.
-It securely authenticates with Google Cloud using hidden credentials (Secrets).
+- Google Cloud Scheduler acts as the centralized "alarm clock," waking up exactly every 4 hours to securely trigger the Cloud Run Function via HTTP.
 - Dataform's built-in scheduler automatically takes over afterward, running the SQL transformations to clean the data once it lands in BigQuery.

+_(Caption: Cloud Scheduler executing the 4-hour cron job targeting the ingestion function)_

 **6\.
+Pipeline Observability & Alerting:**

+To ensure high data reliability without requiring manual daily checks, I implemented proactive pipeline monitoring.

+- Configured GCP Log-Based Alerting to continuously scan the Cloud Run Function logs.
+- If the API goes down or the ingestion script encounters a runtime error, the system automatically triggers an email incident notification, enabling immediate triage.

+**7\.
 Advanced Analytics & Visualization (Looker Studio):**

 Because Dataform does the "heavy lifting" in the data warehouse, the Looker Studio dashboard remains incredibly fast and responsive for the end-user.
 - I pre-calculated "Stockout Rates" (how often a station is empty) directly in the database, allowing the dashboard to instantly visualize station failure trends.